-KEY U.K. FINDINGS
+KEY U.S. FINDINGS

-Nine in every 10 (90%) U.K. marketers believe the digital advertising industry has a responsibility to reduce carbon emissions
+Nine in every 10 (87%) U.S. marketers believe the digital advertising industry has a responsibility to reduce carbon emissions

-71% of U.K. marketers are tracking the carbon cost of their digital advertising campaigns
+Almost two-thirds (61%) of U.S. marketers say they're tracking the carbon emissions generated by their digital advertising campaigns

-84% of U.K. marketers believe the digital advertising industry needs to do more to help reduce carbon emissions
+76% of U.S. marketers believe the digital advertising industry needs to do more to help reduce carbon emissions

-87% of agency marketers in the U.K. and 61% of U.K. brand marketers believe "sustainability is more important than the cost of media"
+56% of U.S. agency marketers and 46% of brand marketers believe "sustainability is more important than the cost of media"

-Seven in 10 (70%) U.K. agency marketers and more than half (63%) of brand marketers believe there are not enough education/training programmes on sustainable media
+Seven in 10 (69%) U.S. brand marketers and more than half (54%) of agency marketers believe there are not enough education/training programs on sustainable media

-38% say their organisation plans to reach

-Net Zero in digital advertising at some

-point in the future, but only 15% have been
+51% of U.S. marketers say their organization plans to reach net zero in digital advertising at some point in the future but only 24% have been set targets

-set targets